paketo-buildpacks/dynatrace/README.md

 # `docker.io/paketobuildpacks/dynatrace`
-The Paketo Dynatrace Buildpack is a Cloud Native Buildpack that contributes the Dynatrace OneAgent and configures it to connect to the service.
+The Paketo Buildpack for Dynatrace is a Cloud Native Buildpack that contributes the Dynatrace OneAgent and configures it to connect to the service.

 ## Behavior
 This buildpack will participate if all the following conditions are met